Bluehouse-Technology/otter/README.md

 A note on the tag key/value and log types: the Zipkin interface requires string types.
 The Zipkin connector module (otter_conn_zipkin.erl) attempts to convert: integer, atom, and iolist types to binary.
-This allows using these data types too as keys, values and logs, however any other "non-obvious" types would still need conversion (or simply can not be used).
-The impact of having an incompatible type in the tag keys, values and logs will likely crash the encoding/sending function in the Zipkin connector module resulting the loss of the particular batch of spans.
+Unknown data types (e.g. record, tuples, or maps) are converted using the "~p" io:fwrite formating control character.
+The resulting string might be hard to read for non-Erlang people, but it is still better than loosing the information completely.

 Adding service information to tags and logs means that otter adds a host structure to each of these elements.
 The extra optional service parameter